CharlesB91/harry-potter-quiz/README.md

 ### Client Goals

 - This will give the user a true reflection on how well they know the films/books as well as an enjoyable experience to play with friends and family.
+- Depending on their score may tempt the user to play again.

 ## Wireframing